 The frequency and severity of drought and floods in Southeast Asia are increasing and are expected to continue to increase over the next decades (IPCC Sixth Assessment Report).
-Based on VMMO assessments conducted during 2019-2022, the least developed and developing countries in the region, such as Cambodia, Lao PDR, Thailand, and Viet Nam (hereinafter referred to as the Participating Countries) are particularly vulnerable to the adverse effects of climate change especially, through more severe and frequent droughts and floods, Moreover, in the past three decades, droughts and floods have affected more than 100 million people in these countries (Asian Development Bank; WMO 2021).
-The report published by the Mekong River Commission (MRC)2 suggest that the Lower Mekong Basin has been experiencing severe drought hazards especially through reduction in yields of rice and other lifeline crops plummet as a result of water shortages and saltwater intrusion in the Mekong Delta.
+Based on WMO assessments conducted during 2019-2022, the least developed and developing countries in the region, such as Cambodia, Lao PDR, Thailand, and Viet Nam (hereinafter referred to as the Participating Countries) are particularly vulnerable to the adverse effects of climate change especially through more severe and frequent droughts and floods., Moreover, in the past three decades, droughts and floods have affected more than 100 million people in these countries (Asian Development Bank; WMO 2021).
+The report published by the Mekong River Commission (MRC) suggest that the Lower Mekong Basin has been experiencing severe drought hazards, especially through the reduction in rice yields and other lifeline crops plummeting due to water shortages and saltwater intrusion in the Mekong Delta.
 The low flow observed in the Mekong River during the 2019-2020 drought was estimated to have a return period of 50-100 years.
-In the recently concluded rapid assessment study of the UN Early Warning for All (UNEVH4AII), it is found that both Cambodia and Lao PDR (two of the priority Global countries for UNEW4AII) require support for developing Hydro-meteo impact-based forecasting systems and capacity for warning services.
-Also in Vietnam, reports highlight the need for effective, innovative approaches for flood and drought monitoring, preparedness and management measures are important for growing populations and economies (CAR1).
-In addition, the Nationally Determined Contributions (NDCs) submitted to the United Nations Framework Convention on Climate Change (UNFCCC) by the Participating Countries indicate the need to strengthen drought and flood early warning systems (EWSs), especially improving warning services, and risk-informed decision making for the agriculture
+In the recently concluded rapid assessment study of the UN Early Warning for All (UNEW4All), it is found that both Cambodia and Lao PDR (two of the priority Global countries for UNEW4AII) require support for developing Hydro-Meteo impact-based forecasting systems and capacity for warning services.
+Also in Vietnam, reports highlight the need for effective, innovative approaches for flood and drought monitoring, preparedness and management measures are important for growing populations and economies.
+In addition, the Nationally Determined Contributions (NDCs) submitted to the United Nations Framework Convention on Climate Change (UNFCCC) by the Participating Countries indicate the need to strengthen drought and flood early warning systems (EWSs), especially improving warning services, and risk-informed decision making for the agriculture, energy and water sectors.

 The Mekong is a transboundary river that runs through the Participating Countries.
 The river flow is fundamental for the communities residing near the Mekong River and its tributaries as their livelihood mostly depends on agriculture (including crops, livestock, and inland fisheries).
-Agriculture is the primary source of employment in Lao PDR (61%), Cambodia (27%), Thailand (32%), and 29% in Vietnam.
-As such, timely warning and risk informed weather, water and climate smart (CR2.3) elecision-making (supported by the local community experience and traditional knowledge) or agriculture and water management will offer major opportunities to improve proactive climate change adaptation and disaster risk management strategies and increase economic productivity.
+Agriculture is the primary source of employment in Lao PDR (61%), Cambodia (27%), Thailand (32%) and 29% in Vietnam.
+As such, timely warning and risk-informed weather, water and climate-smart decision-making (supported by the local community experience and traditional knowledge) on agriculture and water management will offer major opportunities to improve proactive climate change adaptation and disaster risk management strategies and increase economic productivity.
 In the last ten years, the lower Mekong River countries faced around 100 reported meteorological and hydrological hazardous events leading to the deaths of more than 1000 people and affecting socio-economic activities of more than 24 million (EM-DAT/CRED).
-In Lao PDR, during 2018, there was a dam outbreak situation leading to loss of lives, damage to properly and infrastructure and displacement of population3.
-The impact of drought on vulnerable communities in the Participating Countries has been years, affecting 52 out of 63 provinces, with 1.1 million people experiencing food insecurity and more than 2 million facing damaged or lost their livelihoods.
+In Lao PDR, during 2018, there was a dam outbreak leading to loss of lives, property and infrastructure damage, and population displacement.
+The impact of drought on vulnerable communities in the Participating Countries has been demonstrated using the disastrous consequences of the El Niño phenomenon 2015-2016 and the latest of 2023.
+Based on a desk review, the impacts in Participating Countries were: Cambodia - an estimated 2.5 million people were affected by drought; Thailand - the total rice production fell to 27 million tonnes, the lowest since 2000-2001; Viet Nam - it was the worst drought in the past 90 years, affecting 52 out of 63 provinces, with 1.1 million people experiencing food insecurity and more than 2 million facing damaged or lost their livelihoods.